Transionospheric Radio Link - Near-real-time TEC maps

 - radio astronomers, who require a knowledge of the effects of the ionosphere on their measurement accuracy

 URSI parameters are derived from ionosonde observations.
 They help interpreting the ionospheric conditions.
-URSI parameters are currently provided by the EIS service.
+This service provides URSI parameters, which are currently provided by the EIS service.

 For further information, please contact SSCC Help-desk.